ToJoMe/spotify-wrapped-analysis/README.md

 ### Data-Preparation
-The Juypter-Notebook "Spotify-Data-Extended-Project.ipynb" will show the steps to bring the data in shape to work with.
+The Juypter-Notebook "Spotify-Data-Extended-Preparation.ipynb" will show the steps to bring the data in shape to work with.

 <ins>Steps included:</ins>
 - combine jsons to one dataframe